World's #1 finishing resource since 1989

 - Bedford, Texas

-A. Simply use an epoxy thats used in repairing aluminum evaporator coils in refrigeration work, then spray with Krylon Brass Metallic Paint [linked by editor to product info at Amazon], let dry one hour.
+A. Simply use an epoxy thats used in repairing aluminum evaporator coils in refrigeration work, then spray with Krylon Brass Metallic Paint [affil. link to info/product on Amazon], let dry one hour.
 Then copper plate and finish as usual.Philip Camp

 - Phenix City, Alabama